Maintaining a profitable affiliate program requires being able to decipher what ROAS is. We outline the importance of ROAS in this article.

 - Communicate regularly with all affiliate marketers to form better relationships and to get further insight on how to improve their program and earn a profit margin.

-- Research the rates and benefits that their competitors are offering to ensure the program stays competitive and marketing efforts are not wasted.
+- Research the rates and benefits that their competitors are offering to ensure the program stays competitive and marketing efforts aren’t wasted.

 - Offer two-sided programs with two commission rates.
 One rate for the public and one for top-performing marketers and networks.
 It's best to avoid constantly changing commission rates, as disruptions and interferences can negatively impact affiliate relationships and conversions.

-- Set up programs, so that affiliates are awarded when customers return and make additional purchases.
+- Set up programs to reward affiliates when customers return and make additional purchases.
 This will ensure the affiliate program is a lot more appealing, as affiliate marketers can continue to earn a commission for their hard work and effort.

 Maintaining an online business can be difficult.
-Knowing what the bottom line is integral for businesses to Understand how each advertising campaign is affecting their sales and can help determine which campaigns to keep and which campaigns to cut loose.
+Knowing what the bottom line is integral for brands to understand how each advertising campaign is affecting their sales and can help determine which campaigns to keep and which campaigns to cut loose.